STARXDev/flask-id-generator/README.md

 Example Request: Decrypt a string:
 Use a tool like curl or Postman to POST a JSON object {"data": "encrypted_string_here"} to http://localhost:5000/decrypt.

-Local Testing for data encryption:
+Local Testing

+Testing Data Encryption

-Testing Encryption:
+Encryption:
-To encrypt the string "Hello, Dream Keeper!", use the following curl command:
+To encrypt the string "Hello, Dream Keeper!":

 curl -X POST http://127.0.0.1:5000/encrypt -H "Content-Type: application/json" -d "{\"data\":\"Hello, Dream Keeper!\"}"

-You'll receive a response with the encrypted version of this string, which will look like a random string of characters.
+This will return a response with three parts: encrypted_data, encrypted_aes_key, and encrypted_iv.

+Testing Data Decryption

+To decrypt the data you received from the encryption endpoint, you need to send back all three parts (encrypted_data, encrypted_aes_key, and encrypted_iv) in your request:

-Testing Decryption:
+Decryption:
-To decrypt an encrypted string, use the curl command with the encrypted data:
+Use the following curl command format for decryption:

-curl -X POST http://127.0.0.1:5000/decrypt -H "Content-Type: application/json" -d "{\"data\":\"encrypted_string_here\"}"
+curl -X POST http://127.0.0.1:5000/decrypt -H "Content-Type: application/json" -d "{\"encrypted_data\":\"[Your_Encrypted_Data]\", \"encrypted_aes_key\":\"[Your_Encrypted_AES_Key]\", \"encrypted_iv\":\"[Your_Encrypted_IV]\"}"

-Replace encrypted_string_here with the actual encrypted string you received.
-The response should give you back the original string.
+Replace [Your_Encrypted_Data], [Your_Encrypted_AES_Key], and [Your_Encrypted_IV] with the actual values you received from the encryption response.
+The server will use the RSA private key to decrypt the AES key and IV, and then use them to decrypt the data.
+The response should be the original unencrypted data.

 Encrypt File: